Top-NotchOutdoorSearch

 Garmin ECHOMAP Plus 63cv: Best Overall

-It also has a slot for your microSD and charting capabilities and comes with a gimbal mount.
+It also takes a microSD, charts your water, and ships with a gimbal mount.

 HELIX 5 CHIRP SI GPS G2: Best Value